 Rin tentatively stretched a hand down, fingers feeling along the bottom of the timber for any kind of support.

-He inhaled sharply and pulled back up, resolutely shifting his gaze from unknown depths to much closer, discernible distances.
-Specifically the single step that led up from the stone floor to the wooden beam.
+He inhaled sharply and pulled back up, resolutely focusing on the single step that led up from the stone floor to the wooden beam.
 The stair was of polished tanzawood, the characteristic stripes shimmering like fire in the wavering torchlight.
 Burnt deep into the wood were two characters.

-He ran his fingers hesitantly over the sigil, the pads easily slipping into the burnt groove.
+He ran his fingers hesitantly over the sigil, his small fingertips easily slipping into the burnt groove.
 He blinked in surprise at the wooden scar’s true depth, hidden from sight by darkened edges.

 I’m not going to find out if I just stand here!
 And with that, he hefted himself onto the hydrawood beam.

 Crawling on his hands and knees, Rin edged his way along the beam.
-Slowly, the light of the torch behind him fell farther and farth back, until he was swallowed up by the darkness.
+Slowly, the light of the torch behind him fell farther and farther back, until the darkness swallowed him up.
 Within the darkness, only the smooth wood beneath his fingers was real.
 Even his breath sounded fake, too loud and ringing in his ears to be real.